Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

   The script downloads appropriate versions of the tools and installs them.
 Because it installs to a protected folder, you will be asked for your password at one point in the process.
 (You must install as an "administrator" user, not as a "standard" user.)

+**4. Selecting an Xcode Version**

+  If you are using Xcode 10 beta to build Tunnelblick, you need to copy Tunnelblick.xcodeproj from the **TunnelblickSource**/tunnelblick/xcodeproj-versions/xcode-10beta folder to the **TunnelblickSource**/tunnelblick folder, replacing the existing Tunnelblick.xcodeproj, which is for use with Xcode 7.3.1.

-**4. Setting up Xcode to Build Tunnelblick**
+**5. Setting up Xcode to Build Tunnelblick**

 Double-click …TunnelblickSource/tunnelblick/Tunnelblick.xcodeproj to open the Tunnelblick source code in Xcode.

 After a few moments, recent versions of Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
 Allow the indexing to complete, which usually takes a minute or two.
 Xcode does indexing at various times, and if you click a button while Xcode is indexing it will often crash.
 (This is an Xcode problem, not a Tunnelblick problem.)
 The safest way to proceed if Xcode crashes is to download the source code again, because Xcode creates caches which can be corrupted when Xcode crashes and cause even more crashes.

-To build Tunnelblick using Xcode 7.0+, it needs to be set up to use "legacy" locations for build products:
+To build Tunnelblick using Xcode 7.3.1, Xcode needs to be set up to use "legacy" locations for build products:

  1. Launch Xcode
  2. Click "File" > "Project Settings..."
  3. Click the "Advanced" button
-4. Click on the "Legacy" radio button
+ 4. Click on the "Legacy" radio button (for "Build Location")
  5. Click the "Done" button

-Xcode 7.0+ also need to have the command line tools installed.
+Xcode 7.3.1 also needs to have the command line tools installed.
 You can do that in Terminal with the following command: ```xcode-select&nbsp;--install```

+To build Tunnelblick using Xcode 10 beta, Xcode needs to be set up to use the "legacy" build system and use "legacy" locations for build products:

+ 1. Launch Xcode
+ 2. Click "File" > "Project Settings..."
+ 3. Set both "Shared Project Settings" and "Per-User Project Settings" to "Legacy Build System"
+ 4. Click the "Advanced" button
+ 5. Click on the "Legacy" radio button (for "Build Location")
+ 6. Click the "Done" button to close the "Advanced" window
+ 7. Click the "Done" button to close the "Project Settings" window

+Xcode 10 beta also needs to have the command line tools installed and associated with Xcode 10 beta.
+Consult Apple's Xcode documentation for details.

-**5. Selecting  the Type of Build You Want to Create**
+**6. Selecting  the Type of Build You Want to Create**

 There are two different types of builds.
 Unfortunately Xcode defaults to using the one you shouldn't use, "Debug".
 You should use the "Release" build instead.

 To select the type of build in Xcode 3.2.2, change it in the drop-down list to "Unsigned Release".

-To select the type of build in Xcode 7.0+:
+To select the type of build in Xcode 7.3.1:
  1. Click Product > Scheme > Edit Scheme…
  2. Select "Run Tunnelblick" in the list on the left of the window that appears
  3. Select "Info" at the top of the window